 This is a story of two people with similar gastroenteritis symptoms.
 Watch to see how VERIGENE EP can help provide faster answers.

 View our webinar titled “Molecular GI Testing – An Approach Based on Clinical Guidelines.”
 This program discusses the new guidelines for the diagnosis of infectious diarrhea and how multiplexed molecular GI testing can have a positive impact on patient care.
 Additionally, the speakers shared best practices for implementing the VERIGENE® Enteric Pathogens Test (EP), to ensure their laboratories recognized these clinical, operational, and economic benefits.
+Click here for the program summary

 |Shiga Toxin 1 (stx1)||•||•|